Superkuuk/RTS/README.md

 Then start installing express into the new directory:

     npm init
-Follow the steps in the terminal...
-And finish with installing express in the directory:
+Follow the steps in the terminal, name the app 'app.js' And finish with installing express in the directory:

     npm install express --save
+You can now run the server with:

+    node app.js